D-side/skillforest/README.md

 The tool is not intended to check whether it's actually true, it's intended to *guide* self-improvement and it relies on the user being honest with himself.
 However, the intention is *to not restrict implementations from performing such checks* on an attempt to mark a skill.
 It just doesn't seem feasible at the time, but may be very well possible within certain education systems.

-Skillforests are meant to be **federated**, in that a single user might be using **multiple skillforests** at once in this workflow, possibly located on *different servers* (hence, a *federation* of servers), and **skillforests can reference other skillforests**, in which case clients have to load and use the dependent skillforests as well.
+Skillforest is a **federation** of skilltrees, in that a single user might be using **multiple skilltrees** at once in this workflow, possibly located on *different servers* (hence, a *federation* of servers), and **skilltrees can reference other skilltrees**, in which case clients have to load and use the dependent skilltrees as well.

-> This tool assumes that the learner and the maintainer of skillforest are different.
-Still, constructing the skillforest while progressing through it at the same time may be possible for advanced self-learners.
+> This tool assumes that the learner and the maintainer of skilltree are different (especially considering a single field rarely contains a *single* tree).
+Still, constructing the skilltree while progressing through it at the same time may be possible for advanced self-learners.
 Whether this could work needs to be tested.

 ## Example

 ### Background

-* There is a public UI client that anyone can open witha  web browser.
+* There is a public UI client that anyone can open with a web browser.
-* Bob maintains a Ruby skillforest.
+* Bob maintains a Ruby skilltree
-* Jack maintains a Rails skillforest
+* Jack maintains a Rails skilltree
-  - Some of the Rails skillforest's skills require some Ruby skills, so Jack referenced Bob's Ruby skillforest in some places
+  - Some of the Rails skilltree's skills require some Ruby skills, so Jack referenced Bob's Ruby skilltree in some places

 ### Action

 * Paul wants to learn Rails.
 * Paul stumbles upon "this whole skillforest thing" and decides to use it to guide his path.
-* Paul finds a link that starts the skillforest client with Rails skillforest.
+* Paul finds a link that starts the skillforest client with Rails skilltree.
-* Paul's browser loads the client, sees the Rails skillforest in URL and downloads a skillforest
+* Paul's browser loads the client, sees the Rails skilltree in URL and downloads it
-* *(Lazy/eager?)* Paul's browser, seeing that some of the Rails skills require some Ruby skills, downloads Bob's Ruby skillforest too
+* *(Lazy/eager?)* Paul's browser, seeing that some of the Rails skills require some Ruby skills, downloads Bob's Ruby skilltree too
 * Point of entry: the skillforest client starts, showing only the nodes with **no requirements**
-  - This should probably be *"I want to learn X!"* for every skillforest (best practice? allow multiple entry points?)
+  - This should probably be *"I want to learn X!"* for every skilltree (best practice? allow multiple entry points?)
-  - Given that 2 skillforests are loaded at the same time and none of them is the **main** one (is that necessary?), there have to be multiple entry points: one for Ruby, one for Rails, but Paul knows what he wants
+  - Given that 2 skilltrees are loaded at the same time and none of them is the **main** one (is that necessary?), there have to be multiple entry points: one for Ruby, one for Rails, but Paul knows what he wants
 * Paul marks the Rails entry point, "I want to learn Rails!"
   - This node contains the references to learn about **what Rails is** and by marking it, Paul claims to know that
   - UI displays the possible next steps